LuccaCasalecchi/LuccaCasalecchi/README.md

 ## About me 📚

-Fullstack developer with experience in creating and maintaining APIs using Node.js and Java.
-I own experience in project development using HTML5, CSS3, Javascript and Javascript Frameworks/Libraries like React.js. ~You may see some content of ethical hacking in here~
+Fullstack developer with experience in creating and maintaining APIs using Node.js and Python.
+I own experience in project development using HTML5, CSS3, Typescript and Javascript Frameworks/Libraries like React.js and Node.js.
+Kinda passionate with leetcode too

 ## Favorite Technologies ⭐️
 <div>